REGISTRATION IS NOW OPEN

 Platinum, Gold, and Silver Sponsors can also add on the following special á la carte items this year to enhance their visibility during the meeting:

-• Branded Name Badge Lanyards, ONE available - $1500
+• Branded Name Badge Lanyards, ONE available - $1500 CLAIMED

 • Reception Sponsor, ONE available - $1200

-• Poster Session Sponsor, THREE available - $1200
+• Poster Session Sponsor, TWO ONE available - $1200

 Check out the full Sponsor Prospectus.